Type 91 surface-to-air missile: Design

 The missile is similar to the Stinger missile it replaced with two solid rocket motors, an initial booster motor and a sustainer.
 The imaging seeker uses 3rd generation-made infrared and ultraviolet guidance systems.
 On launch, the missile records the target's image profile and is able to ignore defensive countermeasures such as flares.
 The Type 91's missile travels at a Mach speed of 1.9.

 The Type 91 comes with the rocket launcher, an external battery pack, IFF system, missiles and other training equipment.
-The Type 91 weights at 11.5 kilograms, which is lighter than the Stinger as it has a weight of 15.2 kilograms.
+The Type 91 weighs 11.5 kilograms, which is lighter than the Stinger as it has a weight of 15.7 kilograms.

 Improvements of the Type 91 Kai included missile with image-infra-red seeker, smokeless motor and the capability to have faster shooting and target acquisition and was also improved for the ability to be used at night.

 Variants

 An improved version of the Type 91, called the Type 91 Kai, was delivered to replace the original.
 A vehicle based variant, the Type 93 Surface-to-air missile launcher, has also been developed.
-This is also made by Toshiba Heavy Industries.
+This is also made by Toshiba.
 The system is mounted on Toyota-made Kōkidōshas.